latticeboltzmann/2d-lb/README.md

 ![Vortex Sheets](https://github.com/latticeboltzmann/2d-lb/blob/master/pictures/vortex_sheets.png)

 An easy-to-read implementation of the D2Q9 Lattice-Boltzmann simulation in Python, Cython, and OpenCL created as a final project for our CS205 class at Harvard.
-Our pyOpenCL code isn't too slow; we achieve roughly 325 MLUPS!
+Our pyOpenCL code isn't too slow; we achieve roughly 325 MLUPS on a GTX Titan Black video card!

 For more details on the project and the Lattice Boltzmann technique, see our project website at